Male Pattern Baldness/Hair Loss (Androgenetic Alopecia) Pictures

 Another interesting fact about FPHL is that it affects different age groups differently.
 3% of women with FPHL are aged 20-29 whereas 29% are between 70 and 89 Indeed, the majority of women who get FPHL tend to have it after menopause.
 Menopause is when females stop producing estrogen and progesterone hormones.

-FPHL is thought to be due to hormones.
-Approximately 39% of females with FPHL have hyperandrogenism (too much T and DHT) which is known to cause hair loss in men as well.
+For these reasons, FPHL is thought to be due to hormones.
+Furthermore, approximately 39% of females with FPHL have hyperandrogenism (too much T and DHT).
+Having too much DHT is known to cause hair loss in men as well.

 For menopausal women experiencing hair loss we recommend trying DrFormulas Menopause Support which has a number of phytoestrogenic ingredients like soy that may support hair growth.